Celine Dion biopic powered by love at Cannes

 "We were never going to give her the second degree," said Lemercier.
 "Celine is someone that I admire a lot, that never bores me.
 Whatever she does, it's always amusing, interesting - she's captivating."

-The actress said she did not feel the need to meet the real Dion, having so immersed herself in her performances and TV appearances.
+The actress said she did not feel the need to meet the real Dion, having so immersed herself in her performances and television appearances.

 "Celine hasn't seen the film, and I don't think I'll rush to show her either.
 She's lost people close to her and I think she's someone who needs to keep looking forward in order to keep going," Lemercier said.